heptarch/heptarch.github.io/drafts/demon.md

 The elevator, once summoned, clanks croakingly up like an oversized frog and swallows her.
-As she begins the slow journey down to the tunnels, the hum of coils and windings and transformers gets louder, and Susan feels as if she is entering another plane, a plane where she is her true self, where she has infinite space to play.
+As she begins the slow journey down to the tunnels, the hum of coils and windings and transformers gets louder; Susan feels as if she is entering another plane, a plane where she is her true self and has infinite space to play.

 The frog disgorges her into a junction of six tunnels, a few meters across and choked with machinery.
 Susan puts the lamp on a cluttered